 The one-day format allows for increased interaction during the classroom and simulation segments of the course, while also allowing the student maximum behind-the-wheel time on the driving range.
 Students drive Alabama Traffic Safety Center vehicles through a series of performance exercises in which vision, vehicle control, and crash avoidance skills are sequentially practiced.

-The use of a skid pad is incorporated into the afternoon session.
+The use of two different skid training vehicles are incorporated into the morning and afternoon sessions.
 Students are instructed in proper skid correcting measures, then experience skids in the Traffic Safety Center’s specially equipped vehicles.
 By participating in skids, students and the instructor know if the requisite skid control skills have been learned.
 The hands-on experience provided by this activity stays in the student’s memory long after the class is completed.

 The Alabama Traffic Safety Center has adapted the Safe Driver seminar to serve the specific needs of the agriculture, forestry, utility, municipal, law enforcement, emergency medicine and general business sectors.
 Seminars can be tailored to assist with the driving demands inherent to the vehicle and occupation.